 Simply stated, BSL supporters reference various statistics involving dog attacks that resulted in injuries or even fatalities as a reason to ban or regulate particular breeds.
-There are numerous studies that appear to prove that certain dog breeds are more likely to attack.
-One of the more commonly cited studies was conducted by the CDC.
+There are numerous studies that appear to prove that certain dog breeds are more likely to attack. breed-specific.
 By banning or regulating the breeds that top the dog bite statistics, it is believed that dog attacks will decrease.

 In general, BSL opponents believe that targeting particular dog breeds is not the solution, but that the focus should be placed upon prosecuting irresponsible owners and monitoring or destroying individually dangerous dogs.
 Irresponsible dog ownership actions known to increase the likelihood of a dog attack include the following:

 - Allowing a dog to roam free (especially unneutered males)

 - Abusing/neglecting a dog (this includes dog fighting)